 The table below contains some quick information about the ‘e with two dots or umlaut’.
 It has the correct name, the keyboard shortcut if you want to type it on Windows, Mac or even MS Word.
 It also contains the Alt-Code.

-To type the ‘e with two dots’ in windows using the Alt Code: First make sure your Num Lock key is on, then using the numeric keypad, press Alt+0235 to insert the lowercase ë, or Alt + 0203 to type the uppercase e with umlaut.
+To type the ‘e with two dots’ in Windows using the Alt Code: First, make sure your Num Lock key is on, then, using the numeric keypad, press Alt+0235 to insert the lowercase ë, or Alt + 0203 to type the uppercase e with umlaut.

-Aside from using the Alt-Code, you can also use the shortcut for this letter which is Ctrl+: then e on windows.
-This works in Microsoft Word.
+Aside from using the Alt-Code, you can also use the shortcut for this letter, which is Ctrl+: then e on windows.
+This works in Microsoft Word only.

 To type the ‘e with an umlaut’ letter in Microsoft Word using the keyboard, first press Ctrl+Shift+: simultaneously, then press the letter e.
 This technique will type the e-diaeresis for you.